angles-n-daemons/scrutinize/README.md

 # Motiviation

 Currently the ecosystem for A/B testing tools consists of either costly SaaS providers, or incomplete open source solutions.
-For smaller companies that cannot afford an enterprise offering, the options are limited to discontinued projects, fragmented deployments or building a platform in house.
+For smaller companies that cannot afford an enterprise offering, options are limited to discontinued projects, fragmented deployments or building a platform in house.

 scrutinize aims to be an all in one package for designing, conducting, monitoring and analysing controlled online experiments at reasonable scale.
 It is a server + suite of clients that works well with the currently popular microservice ecosystem.

 # Getting Started

-To begin working with scrutinize - consult the [Quickstart Guide](docs/quickstart/QUICKSTART.md) for instructions on deploying the scrutinize service and conducting an experiment via the client.
+Consult the [Quickstart Guide](docs/quickstart/QUICKSTART.md) for instructions on deploying the scrutinize service and conducting an experiment via the client.

 # Contributing